emidln/haddock/docs/APIDescription.md

 - `friendlyName`: The user-friendly name.
 - `description`: The user-friendly description.
 - `endpoint`: The URL endpoint.
 For example, it will make a processor for v1 be under "/v1/weather".
-- `requiresAPIKey` (optional): A boolean that defines whether this API needs an API key.
+- `requiresAuthentication` (optional): A boolean that defines whether this API needs authentication.
 Default is false.
 - `rateLimitNumber` (optional): How many times per unit of time that this API may be called by the API key.
 - `rateLimitTimescale` (optional): The timescale that the limit number works off, in seconds.
 For example, a `rateLimitNumber` of 10 and a `rateLimitTimescale` of 60 means that 10 requests can be made in a sliding window of 60 seconds.
 - `getProcessors` (optional): A list of processors (see below).
 These processors respond to a HTTP GET.